freemansoft/wsl2-utils/README.md

 # Todo Items
 1. Add a backup _only_ script for snapshoting wsl instances
 1. Add wsl edit to `/etc/wsl.conf` to update the default user from `UID=0` / `root` to something else
+1. Move param docs into doc block - ugh I hate that

 ## Completed Todo Items
 1. Add a `$ExecuteUnregisterImport` parameter that doesn't execute the destructive commands _complete 2023/06_